qshuai/btctracker/README.md

 ### This is a simply program based on beego web framework!
 It aims to monitor your specified bitcoin sites for any changes.
-But it only supports BTC and BCH at now, and you can edit this reposity to meet your requirement.
+But it only supports BTC and BCH at now, and you can edit this repository to meet your requirement.

 ##### Features